BioDepot/BioDepot-workflow-builder/README.md

 ### Is it possible to use Bwb to run a batch of datasets?
 Currently, this is possible in a couple of ways:

 1) A wrapper script can be used inside the widget to distribute the computing to multiple threads.
-An example is [here] (https://github.com/BioDepot/LINCS_RNAseq_cpp/blob/master/scripts/multibwa.sh)interactin
+An example is [here](https://github.com/BioDepot/LINCS_RNAseq_cpp/blob/master/scripts/multibwa.sh).

 2) Export the pipeline as a [bash script](#testing-and-exporting-workflows-as-a-bash-script) and modify the scripts to be used with a HPC scheduler such as SLURM, SGE or Torque-Maui.
 One could also use the script as the basis for a CWL or WDL descriptor for the workflow.